FOREX-Dollar inches higher ahead of Fed minutes

 to believe him."

-low as 99.550 yen in the previous session, its lowest since June
+low as 99.550 yen in the previous session, its lowest since the

 Downbeat U.S. economic indicators have had the dollar firmly